SouthGreenPlatform/culebrONT/README.md

 <a name="output"></a>
 ## Output on CulebrONT

-The architecture of culebrONT output is designed as follows:
+The architecture of CulebrONT output is designed as follows:
 ```
 output_example_circ/
 ├── SAMPLE-1